danlentz/cl-ctrie/readme.md

 > Condition indicating an operation encountered an outdated or inconsistent node during its attempted traversal

+_[function]_         `CTRIE-MODIFICATION-FAILED  (REASON &KEY OP PLACE)`

+> Signal a modification failure with the appropriate attendant metadata.

+_[condition]_        `CTRIE-MODIFICATION-FAILED (CTRIE-OPERATIONAL-ERROR)`

+> This condition indicates an unhandled failure of an attempt to
+         perform stateful modification to CTRIE.
+The most common case in which this might occur is when such an attempt is mode on a CTRIE designated as READONLY-P.  In any case, this condition represents an exception from which processing cannot continue and requires interactive user intervention in order to recover.

 * * * * * *